-Figs. 6 (model), 7 (ERA-20C) show lag-pressure composites over various event types for zonal flow anomalies (contours), EP flux divergence anomalies (wave sources/sinks; shading) and EP flux anomalies (meridional wave propagation, i.e., not in time; arrows).
+335 Figs. 6 (model), 7 (ERA-20C) show lag-pressure composites over various event types for zonal mean zonal wind anomalies (contours), EP flux divergence anomalies (wave sources/sinks; shading) and EP flux anomalies (wave propagation; arrows).
 Panels (c) and (f) show the analysis for all tropopause wave source events and all surface wave source events, respectively.

-Figs. 6c, 7c show a strong wave source (positive EP flux divergence anomaly) at the tropopause (lower stratosphere) with weak surface wave source occurring at the same time or slightly earlier.
-While there is some weak wave propagation out of the weak surface wave source, it largely decays in the upper troposphere and/or provides $k = 2$ (model) or $k = 1$ (ERA-20C) waves that can help amplifying the wave source there (see also sections 2.2, 4).
-Wave propagation (arrows) out of the tropopause wave source is largely upward, amplified and tilted (equatorward (left tilt) in the model; poleward (right tilt) in ERA-20C).
-The model and ERA-20C show different meridional direction in wave propagation, which is partly due to different meridional extents when averaging2, and partly due to the wave source location.
-The latter means that if the wave source location is very close to strong merged subtropical-extratropical tropospheric jet stream (which acts as a wave guide) as in the model, the waves preferably propagate equatorwards in the selected latitudes.
+340 Figs. 6c, 7c clearly show a strong wave source (positive EP flux divergence anomaly) at the tropopause (lower stratosphere) with weak surface wave source occurring at the same time or slightly earlier.
+While there is some weak wave propagation out of the weak surface wave source, it largely decays in the upper troposphere and/or provides $k = 2$ (model) or $k = 1$ (ERA-20C) waves that can amplify, e.g., upscale cascade leading to resonance (see sections 2.2, 4).
+Wave propagation out of the tropopause wave source is largely upward, amplified and tilted (equatorward in the model; poleward in ERA-20C).
+The model and ERA-20C show different meridional direction in wave propagation, which is partly due to different meridional extents when averaging1, and partly due to the wave source location.
+The latter means that if the wave source location is very close to strong merged subtropical-extratropical tropospheric jet stream (which acts as a wave guide) as in the model, the waves preferably propagate equatorward in the selected latitudes.
 On the other hand, in ERA-20C the wave source is further poleward, in the proximity of the extratropical eddy-driven jet stream, and at the same time also closer to the stratospheric polar vortex above, thus poleward propagation of waves is more pronounced than in the model.
 There is also an indication of reduced upward wave propagation or in some cases even weak downward wave propagation (see downward EP flux anomaly)

-2In the model we sample the equatorward propagating portion of the waves occurring within the 40-60°N latitudinal band; whereas in ERA-20C we largely sample the poleward propagation of the waves occurring in the 45-75°N latitudinal band; if we average data in the model over 45-75°N latitudinal band we recover more poleward wave propagation, though it is not as strong as in ERA-20C (not shown).
+1In the model we sample the equatorward propagating portion of the waves occurring within the 40-60°N latitudinal band; whereas in ERA-20C we largely sample the poleward propagation of the waves occurring in the 45-75°N latitudinal band; if we average data in the model over 45-75°N latitudinal band we recover more poleward wave propagation, though it is not as strong as in ERA-20C (not shown).

-from the tropopause wave source in both datasets (clearer in ERA-20C).
-The zonal mean zonal wind anomalies differ between 385 the model and ERA-20C in the troposphere and in the stratosphere prior to wave source event (i.e., before lag 0), however after lag 0 both datasets show wind deceleration in the upper stratosphere, suggesting that the tropopause wave source events may impact the stratospheric winds.
+350 from the tropopause wave source in both datasets (clearer in ERA-20C).
+The zonal mean zonal wind anomalies differ between the model and ERA-20C in the troposphere and in the stratosphere prior to wave source event (i.e., before lag 0), however after lag 0 both datasets show wind deceleration in the upper stratosphere, suggesting that the tropopause wave source events may impact the stratospheric winds.

-Figs. 6f, 7f clearly show a strong wave source at the surface with weak tropopause wave source occurring slightly later (consistent with the weak link between the surface and tropopause wave sources found in Figs. 6c, 7c).
-The wave propagation 390 from the surface wave source is largely upward only (less meridional tilting) and amplified as it leaves the wave source region, reaching deep into the stratosphere.
-As in the case of the tropopause wave source events, there are similar differences between the two datasets also for the surface wave source events, and both datasets suggest zonal flow deceleration in the stratosphere (stronger than for the tropopause wave source events) following the surface wave source event (i.e., after lag 0), suggesting that also the surface wave source can help decelerating winds in the stratosphere.
+355 Figs. 6f, 7f clearly show a strong wave source at the surface with weak tropopause wave source occurring slightly later (consistent with the weak link between the surface and tropopause wave sources found in Figs. 6c, 7c).
+The wave propagation from the surface wave source is largely upward only (less meridional tilting) and amplified as it leaves the wave source region, reaching deep into the stratosphere.
+As in the case of the tropopause wave source events, there are similar differences between the two datasets also for the surface wave source events, and both datasets suggest zonal mean zonal wind deceleration in the stratosphere (stronger than for the tropopause wave source events) following the surface wave source event (i.e., after lag 0), 360 again suggesting that the surface wave source can help decelerating winds in the stratosphere.